WMFO/Rivendell-Spinitron-Update/README.md

 Changelog
 ---------
 ###05/12/11
-Initial version. - Ben Yu and Eric Berg
+Initial version. - Benjamin Yu and Eric Berg

 ###07/12/12
 Move credentials to new file, prepare documentation, Makefile.
 As few modifications as possible. - Max Goldstein

+###07/15/12
+Refactor code, particularly for safe string functions.
+The largest change in typical usage is that automation logs with pm=0 instead of 1, as reccomended by the revised Spinitron API. - Max Goldstein